 Then, between 2011 and 2016, it was used 5 times, including 3 times after the BJP came to power in 2014 in Maharashtra, J & K, Arunachal Pradesh and Uttarakhand.

-If the President of India under Article 360 is satisfied that a situation has arisen where the financial stability or credit of India or any part of the territory thereof is threatened, he may make a declaration to that effect by a Proclamation.
+Suppose the President of India under Article 360 is satisfied that a situation has arisen where the financial stability or credit of India or any part of the territory thereof is threatened.
+In that case, he may make a declaration to that effect by a Proclamation.
 A financial emergency has never been imposed in India.

 National Emergencies Declared in India